rmtew/incursion-roguelike/README.md

 Windows build instructions
 --------------------------

-*Recommended compiler:*
+**Recommended compiler:**

   * Visual Studio Express 2013: [web-based installer](http://www.visualstudio.com/en-us/downloads/download-visual-studio-vs#d-community).

-*Dependencies:*
+**Dependencies:**

-The simple option is to download the following dependencies archive.
+The *simplest option* is to download the following dependencies archive.
 It contains all the pre-built files required to get Incursion to build.
 It just needs to be downloaded and extracted in the right location within the source code -- the compilation instructions below detail this further.

   * `build_dependencies-*.7z`: Available from the bitbucket [project downloads page](https://bitbucket.org/rmtew/incursion-roguelike/downloads).

-The advanced option, which someone who knows about debugging and stepping into linked library code would be interested in, is to use the `build.bat` batch script which is located with the source code.
+The *automated option*, which someone who knows about debugging and stepping into linked library code would be interested in, is to use the `build.bat` batch script which is located with the source code.

-The simple option is the downloadable archive of pre-built dependencies mentioned above, and the advanced option is a script that will download them and compile them for you.
+To reiterate, the simplest option is the downloadable archive of pre-built dependencies mentioned above, and the automated option is a script that will download them and compile them for you.
 If you choose to ignore both of these and go your own way, it is going to be difficult for you to compile them yourself, unless you know what you are doing, and you are willing to sort out problems yourself.
+This will also be the case if you are trying to compile Incursion for a platform other than Windows.

-Download these dependencies if you wish to compile everything yourself, and to skip both the simple and advanced option.
-Otherwise, you do not need to download any of them.
+The *go your own way option* where you compile everything yourself requires you to obtain the following dependencies, and to skip both the simple and automated option (neither of which require you to obtain these yourselves).
+Some of them like `flex` and `curses` are easily obtained on Unix derived platforms.

   * `libtcod`: [libtcod@bitbucket](https://bitbucket.org/jice/libtcod/) (note this is the default branch, not 1.5.x).
   * `SDL2`: [SDL2@libsdl.org](https://www.libsdl.org/hg.php) (can be optional).
   * `flex.exe`: [winflexbison@sourceforge](http://sourceforge.net/projects/winflexbison/) 660 KB (extract and rename `win_flex.exe` to `flex.exe`).
   * `pdcurses`: [pdcurses@sourceforge](http://pdcurses.sourceforge.net) 384 KB

-*Compilation instructions:*
+**Compilation instructions:**

 These instructions are intended to allow you to get Incursion to the point where you can debug it within Visual Studio.